 and Carlos Alcaraz

-Just up ahead, check out the US TV schedule on ESPN along with fun facts, trivia, and related information on the Web about the tennis year's first Grand Slam tournament in Melbourne.
+Just up ahead, check out the US TV schedule on ESPN along with fun facts, trivia, and related information around the web about the tennis year's first Grand Slam tournament in Melbourne.

-Since TV times and broadcast coverage changes little year by year, check out the official schedule just up ahead for this year's first Grand Slam tournament -- including broadcast coverage on ESPN, ESPN 2, ABC, Spanish language ESPN Deportes, plus wall-to-wall all-day live streaming available on ESPN+.
+Just up ahead, check out the updated 2026 TV schedule for this year's first Grand Slam tournament -- including broadcast coverage on ESPN, ESPN 2, Spanish language ESPN Deportes, plus wall-to-wall all-day live streaming available on ESPN+.

 Due to the time difference between the US and Australia, most matches will be televised live in the US in the wee hours of the morning with encore broadcasts scheduled for later in the day or following morning.

-Tennis fans in Canada can watch complete coverage of the 2025 Australian Open live on TSN and RDS.
+Tennis fans in Canada can watch complete coverage of the 2026 Australian Open live on TSN and RDS.
+Across the pond TNT has it covered in the UK and Ireland.

 First Round